Prathamesh-Wadile/Minor-Project-1/README.md

 # Minor-Project-1

-his repository contains all the files related to our minor project.
+This repository contains all the files related to our minor project.

 Metro Travel Solution - Algorithm Based Travel Solution in Metropolitan Cities.